YazeedMusallam/Riyadh-food-reviews-classification-using-machine-learning/readme.md

 > Only riyadh city will be involved in this project.

-Description for the datset as num of rows, number of features/columns, names of columns with description:
+Description for the scrapped dataset as num of rows, number of features/columns, names of columns with description:

 Description of scrapped data: </br>
 The dataset represent the reviews of riyadh's resturents